 Tour Leader Bios

 Catherine Ortega, Ph.D. received a B.A. degree in 1987 and a Ph.D. in 1991, both from the Department of Environmental, Population, and Organismic Biology at the University of Colorado, Boulder.
 As a faculty member at Fort Lewis College from 1997-2009, she taught numerous courses, including, but not limited to, ornithology, wildlife management, and wetland and stream ecology.
 Dr. Ortega is currently a consultant and writer and has contributed her expertise and energy, in volunteer capacities, to many agencies, organizations, and tribes.
 She has over 100 publications and is committed to reaching both scientific and general audiences.
-Currently a consultant, she can be reached at Catherine.P.Ortega@gmail.com. - COEN DEXTER & BRENDA WRIGHT
+Currently a consultant, she can be reached at Catherine.P.Ortega@gmail.com. - DAVID P. FAULKNER

 David P. Faulkner has a BS from BYU in botany with an emphasis in ecology and natural resources.
 He did Master’s work in Range Ecology from Oregon State University and research in applying remote sensing to natural resources.
 Most of his career has been as a natural resource consultant to such diverse organizations as NASA, EPA, United Nations FAO, BLM and USFS, BIA, Lakota Sioux, Ute Mountain Ute and Navajo tribes and several energy companies and private landowners.
 He has lived in the Cortez area for 40 years and has served with several community organizations including county planning board and the Friends of Hawkins Board.
-He has also taught classes in CSU Extension Service.
+He has also taught classes in plant identification for the Native Plant Master’s program under the Master Gardner and CSU Extension Service.
 He has conducted several threatened and endangered plant studies and range ecology surveys in the Four Corners area.
 Since retiring as a Natural Resource Biologist, he is pleased to be able to devote more time to birds and their habitats. - DIANE CHERBAK

 Don Marsh has a degree in Wildlife Management, but spent most of his working career in Information Technology in California.
 Don is on the board of the Black Canyon Audubon Society where he is also the Field Trip chair, and on the board of Western Field Ornithologists.
 In addition to those activities, he stays busy leading birding field trips, conducting breeding bird surveys and volunteering at Ridgway State Park.
 He is an eBird reviewer for five western Colorado counties and one California county.
 He enjoys the fact that there is always more to learn about our avian neighbors.
 His birding highlight for Colorado (so far) is finding the first state record for Varied Bunting. - EMILEE AND STEVE TARNOWSKI